Interactively shaping robot behaviour with unlabeled human instructions: Conclusion

 We implemented our framework as a modular architecture (TICS) based on four components: a Task Model, an Instruction Model, a Contingency Model and a Shaping Component.
 This modular architecture makes it possible to integrate several sources of information, such as a reward function, evaluative feedback and instructions.
 This enables the teacher to switch between different teaching modalities in order to benefit from each source of information.
 Although in this paper we proposed one particular implementation, the modularity of our architecture makes it possible to imagine several extensions for each component.
 For instance, different algorithms can be designed for task learning, for computing contingency, for interpreting instructions and for shaping.

-Finally, the experimental results reported in this paper demonstrate the effectiveness of our framework in accelerating the task learning process and in reducing the amount of required teaching signals.
+Finally, the experimental results reported in this paper demonstrate the effectiveness of our framework in accelerating the task-learning process and in reducing the number of required teaching signals.
 The complexity reduction performed by our framework provides a novel perspective for combining Reinforcement Learning and Supervised Learning paradigms.